MicrosoftDocs/sql-docs/docs/ssdt/debugger/transact-sql-debugger.md

 The [!INCLUDE[tsql](../../includes/tsql-md.md)] debugger helps you find errors in [!INCLUDE[tsql](../../includes/tsql-md.md)] code by investigating the run-time behavior of the code.
 After you set the [!INCLUDE[ssDE](../../includes/ssde-md.md)] Query Editor window to debug mode, you can pause execution on specific lines of code and inspect information and data that is used by or returned by those [!INCLUDE[tsql](../../includes/tsql-md.md)] statements.

-[!INCLUDE[ssms-old-versions](../../includes/ssms-old-versions.md)]  T-SQL debugging is also available in [SQL Server Data Tools](../../ssdt/sql-server-data-tools.md) for Visual Studio.
+T-SQL debugging is available in [SQL Server Data Tools](../../ssdt/sql-server-data-tools.md) for Visual Studio.

 ## Stepping through Transact-SQL Code